womanonrails/womanonrails.com/_i18n/en/_posts/2015-10-10-coderdojo-workshop.md

 If you like to see how classes look like just come to us or watch our [video](https://www.youtube.com/watch?v=G_tTBd_ei3s).

-If you are intested in CoderDojo workshop you can also find more information on [https://coderdojo.com/](https://coderdojo.com/) or [https://coderdojo.org.pl/](https://coderdojo.org.pl/)
+If you are interested in CoderDojo workshop you can also find more information on [https://coderdojo.com/](https://coderdojo.com/) or [https://coderdojo.org.pl/](https://coderdojo.org.pl/)